ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 # Conda Vs Mamba
 - Conda may be slow at times
-- Mamba is a faster drop in replacement for conda which is implemented in c++ and takes advantage of parallel loading
+- Mamba is a faster drop in replacement for conda which is implemented in c++ and takes advantage of parallel loading.
-- Mamba and Conda can be used interchangably just change the prefix conda to mamba for each command
+- Mamba and Conda can be used interchangably just change the prefix conda to mamba for each command.

 Mamba can be installed like such, remember you may need to install it again inside your conda environment as conda environments are blank slates